TimBoleslawsky/data-science-vault/Notes/Neural Compression.md

 - **Improved probability modeling** → more efficient entropy coding These models build the backbone of modern neural lossy compression research!
 ## Neural Lossless Compression
-Neural lossless compression builds upon the established compression pipeline present in information theory (more detail here: [[Foundations of Information Theory]]):
+Neural lossless compression builds upon the established compression pipeline present in information theory (more detail here: [Foundations of Information Theory](Foundations%20of%20Information%20Theory.md)):
 - Model data distribution <= Here is where neural compression comes in!
 - Entropy-code the symbols <= This remains largely the same!

 Neural lossless compression extends this by **learning the probability model with a neural network**.
-These three design principles are relevant here (more on them here: [[Deep Learning Design Patterns]]):
+These three design principles are relevant here (more on them here: [Deep Learning Design Patterns](Deep%20Learning%20Design%20Patterns.md)):
 - **Latent variable models** (VAEs, bits-back) → encode latent codes efficiently
 - **Normalizing flows** → learn exact, invertible transformations $f(x)$ with tractable likelihoods
-- **Autoregressive models** → model exact probabilities for sequences or images => These models feed entropy coders ([[Foundations of Information Theory#Entropy Coding and Lossless Compression]]) to produce near-entropy-optimal codes and allow data-driven modeling of distributions, surpassing hand-engineered statistical models.
+- **Autoregressive models** → model exact probabilities for sequences or images => These models feed entropy coders ([Entropy Coding and Lossless Compression](Foundations%20of%20Information%20Theory.md#entropy-coding-and-lossless-compression)) to produce near-entropy-optimal codes and allow data-driven modeling of distributions, surpassing hand-engineered statistical models.
 ## Neural Lossy Compression
-Just like neural lossless compression, neural lossy compression builds upon a pipeline established by information theory (more detail here: [[Foundations of Information Theory]]):
+Just like neural lossless compression, neural lossy compression builds upon a pipeline established by information theory (more detail here: [Foundations of Information Theory](Foundations%20of%20Information%20Theory.md)):
 - Decorrelation strategy
 - Model distribution
 - Entropy coding